 The blackhole for child abduction

-The two parents could even be living in the same city, but because of a legal system that fails to protect the child’s rights, Japanese children often do not see both their parents after divorce.
+The two parents could even be living in the same city, but because of a legal system that fails to protect the child’s rights, Japanese children often do not see both their parents after divorce and sometimes even their own siblings.
 Even divorce among the Japanese elite shows how broken the system is.
 When former Prime Minister Junichiro Koizumi divorced his wife, he took full custody of their two sons while his ex-wife kept custody of their unborn child.
 Their children were never given access to see the non-custodial parent or even see their own brother(s).

 Laws must be put in place to protect the best interest of a child in Japan.
 Currently, the country runs in a lawless state of disorder when it comes to family law.
 Japan must adopt and follow clearly defined guidelines on the best interest of a child.
 These guidelines must include a proper professional evaluation of the child’s and parents’ emotional, mental, and physical state.